mopius/mepp-ios-sdk/README.md

  * **displayType: DisplayType?** The display type of the content. ["entry", "exit"]
  * **delayTime: NSNumber?** The delay after the content should be shown in seconds.
  * **coolDownTime: NSNumber?** The cooldown time in seconds after which the SDK notifies for a content again.
- * **activeDateStart: String?** This indicates the date from which a content is active.
+ * **activeDateStart: NSDate?** This indicates the date from which a content is active.
- * **activeDateStop: String?** This indicates the date until a content is active.
+ * **activeDateStop: NSDate?** This indicates the date until a content is active.
  * **activeTimeStart: String?** This delivers the time of the day from which a content is active.
  * **activeTimeStop: String?** This delivers the time of the day until a content is active.
  * **metaInfo: MetaInfo?** The meta info of the content.